The-Ryan-Lin/lse_data_analytics_career_accelerator/README.md

 __Tools/languages__: Tableau, SQL, pgAdmin, Relational Database Management, Excel

-Identify, source and perform basic cleansing on data from various, relevant sources to support required analysis processes Conduct exploratory and descriptive analytics Establish and utilise databases to support data management and analysis Effectively communicate justified, relevant and useful insights to critical business stakeholders Identify appropriate opportunities for business value through data analytics processes
+Identified, sourced, and cleansed data from diverse sources, laying the foundation for essential analysis processes.

+Conducted exploratory and descriptive analytics to extract valuable insights from data.

+Established and proficiently employed databases to manage and analyze data effectively.

+Prepared actionable insights crucial for informing business decision-making, including pinpointing areas for further analysis and exploration.

+Effectively communicated well-justified, relevant, and valuable insights to key business stakeholders.

+Identified and seized appropriate opportunities for generating business value through data analytics processes.

 Assessment: Referring to a given dataset and corresponding business scenario, use SQL and Excel to identify insights through data analysis.
 Create a dashboard using Tableau to communicate insights alongside critical business metric sto help key stakeholders make data-informed decisions.